 The Amazing Powers of Honey

 Local raw honey from your area can boost your dog’s immunities, fight disease, assist with local, seasonal allergies, and more.
 Honey is sweet to the taste so your dog may want to lick it off a spoon.
-Otherwise, drizzle honey over their food or mix with peanut butter for a tasty treat.
+Otherwise, drizzle honey over their food or mix with dog-safe peanut butter (without xylitol) for a tasty treat.

-Raw local honey is made with the aid of your local flowers.
+Raw, local honey is made with the aid of your regional flowers.
 Local honey contains pollens which help in building immunities against allergens because bees are using flora near you to produce their honey.
 If your dog is suffering from seasonal allergies, a spoonful of honey may help to tackle the allergic reactions in your dog’s system.
 Over time, these allergens may not bother your dog as much because your dog will be exposed to them in small amounts over time, helping develop an immunity.